Joy of generators

 Generators

-Python generators are coroutines: functions that can pause at a yield, return a value to the caller, and resume from the same point on the next call with all local variables intact.
+Python generators are coroutines: functions that can pause at a yield, return a value to the caller, and resume from the same point on the next call with all local variables intact4.

 Applied to nested loop join: